Predictive Analytics World for Business Las Vegas 2018

 John Elder chairs America's most experienced Data Science consultancy.
 Founded in 1995, Elder Research has offices in Virginia, Maryland, North Carolina and Washington DC.
 Dr. Elder co-authored 3 award-winning books on analytics, was a discoverer of ensemble methods, chairs international conferences, and is a popular keynote speaker.
 John is occasionally an Adjunct Professor of Systems Engineering at the University of Virginia, and was named by President Bush to serve 5 years on a panel to guide technology for national security.

-John Elder is speaker of the following sessions:
+John Elder is speaker of the following session:

 HR Analytics Manager

 Dr Tashi Erdmann is Manager of HR Analytics at Shell, a team of data scientists providing strategic and analytical insights to senior management, HR and Shell's businesses by combined analysis of HR data and business data.
 Previously, he was consultant in Shell's Statistics & Data Science team, and econometric advisor for Shell Scenarios.
 Prior to joining Shell, he delivered Lean Six Sigma training, coaching and consultancy for various organizations.
 He holds a PhD in statistics and an MSc in econometrics from the University of Amsterdam.